 It is an incredible sight!

-The giant is represented as a bearded man hunched over a fountain/pond and it is made of carefully crafter stone that give him a very human appearance yet allows it to blend flawlessly with its natural surrounding.
+It is made of carefully crafted stone that gives him a very human appearance yet allows it to blend flawlessly with its natural surroundings.

 Buontalenti’s Chapel